Booker Software

-Booker Software, Inc. is a software company headquartered in New York City.
-Its products are cloud-based management systems for spas and salon stores.
+Booker Software is an American software company headquartered in New York City.
+Its products are cloud-based management and booking systems for spas and salon stores.
+In 2018, the company was acquired by Mindbody.

 History

-Booker is headquartered in New York City, with offices in Irvine, California, Scottsdale, Arizona, the United Kingdom, and Singapore.
 Booker was started in 2007 by Peter Ellis and Daniel Lizio-Katzen as SpaBooker, a division of SpaFinder.
 SpaBooker was its initial software product.

 In October 2010, SpaBooker spun off to a separate company called GramercyOne.
 During this time, the company continued to add features to the SpaBooker platform and market it to other appointment-based service businesses such as hotels, medical practices, dance studios, and repair shops.